Tensions rise outside Newark ICE facility as demonstrations continue

 Protesters shouted at agents, accusing them of ignoring the conditions inside the facility and vowing to remain outside until officials respond to their demands.

-The unrest follows several days of protests tied to a hunger strike that detainees reportedly began Friday.
+The unrest follows several days of protests tied to an alleged hunger strike that detainees reportedly began Friday.

 Migrants detained inside Delaney Hall allegedly began a hunger strike Friday, according to protesters and advocates, who say detainees are protesting living conditions, poor-quality food and lack of medical care inside the facility.